Michalis Sarris shared his opinion about past events that is happening now, and that waiting for Cyprus in the near future.

 - It is rather a question of mentality rather than legislation.
 I believe that we need to separate the political decisions of the business.
 Banking activity is largely determined by politicians.
 This is wrong.
 Should be allowed to technocrats to do their job, ask for help from other countries.

 - What is the conclusion you can draw our conversation today?

-- Cyprus must follow the terms of the agreement with our lenders.
-We must try to exceed the expectations of the "troika" to be able to go to the new negotiations and ask for further assistance from the fund for bank bailouts.
-However, we can not do that if we do not maintain the correct policy, following the example of Ireland.
-We do have a lot to learn from this country.
-Ireland has had huge problems in the banking sector, but it will gradually solve them and does not complain.
-She realizes his mistakes and is ready to correct them.
-A philosophy to preach in Cyprus and we made mistakes, but with the right approach we can fix them.
+- Cyprus must follow the terms of the agreement with our creditors.
+It is necessary to try to exceed the expectations of the "troika" in order to get the opportunity to go to new negotiations and ask for additional help for the bank from the emergency financial assistance fund.
+However, we will not be able to do this if we do not follow the right policy, following the example of Ireland.
+We really have much to learn from this country.
+Ireland had huge problems in the banking sector, but it gradually solves them and does not complain.
+She understands her mistakes and is ready to correct them.
+This philosophy needs to be preached in Cyprus: we made mistakes, but with the right approach, we can correct them.